wangscs/Simple-Todo-List/README.md

 like page so users can backtrack what they listed on their todo lists
 * Implement a delete function to delete tasks that were submitted by mistake
+* Implement a verification protocol that checks whether task is empty and if so, to not add it to prevent users from creating too many empty tasks
+* Implement a button/tab that enables users to switch from the normal todo list to the work todo list